Skip to main content

 Required

-Rate Fee is calculated from multiplying the Service Rate (%) x Gross Sales Amount ($)
+The Rate Fee is calculated by multiplying the Service Rate (percentage) by Gross Sales Amount (dollar amount).

 Per Transaction Fee